-An adverse event following immunization (AEFI) is defined as any unfavorable medical occurrence which follows immunization and which may or may not be caused by the usage of the vaccine.
-The adverse event may be any unfavorable or unintended sign, abnormal laboratory finding, symptom or disease.
+An adverse event following immunization (AEFI) is defined as any unfavourable medical occurrence which follows immunization and which may or may not be caused by the usage of the vaccine.
+The adverse event may be any unfavourable or unintended sign, abnormal laboratory finding, symptom or disease.

-Complete the AEFI reporting form when any Adverse Event Following Immunization (AEFI) occurs and especially those of parental and/or health care worker concern
+Complete the AEFI reporting form when any Adverse Event Following Immunization (AEFI) occurs and especially those of parental and for health worker concern